jacklinke/blog/ckv5tydin1c0hsss1b8k14lfm.md

 ---

-## Using DjHTML from the command line
+## Using DjHTML on a directory of templates from the command line

-Because DjHTML only takes action on a single file on its own, we need to combine a couple of built-in command line tools within Linux: `find`, `xargs`, and piping.
+Because DjHTML only takes action on a single file on its own, we need to combine a couple of built-in command line tools within Linux to use it with multiple files at once: `find`, `xargs`, and piping.

 The  [find](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)  command lets us search for files that meet certain criteria.
 In our case, we want to search within the current directory (and subdirectories) for any files that end in **.html**.
 The single period "**.**" in the example below tells the find command to search starting from the current directory.
 You can replace the period with any valid relative or absolute path.